John Willoughby

+In Sense and Sensibility

 First appearance

 John Willoughby first appears in Sense and Sensibility when he rescues Marianne Dashwood after she falls down a hill and twists her ankle during a rainstorm.
 Because of this action, he is known as "Marianne's Preserver" by her younger sister, Margaret.
 After this, Marianne Dashwood falls in love with him.

 Willoughby's sudden journey to London

 Willoughby and Marianne obviously have strong sentiments of warmth and affection towards one another and everybody believes them to be clandestinely engaged.
 However, neither Marianne nor Willoughby hints at an engagement to anybody.
 One day, Willoughby asks to speak to Marianne in private.
 By the time he has finished, Marianne is in tears, and it seems that he is gravely disappointed.
 The reason given by Willoughby to explain this is that his aunt has sent him on a business trip to London, and he must obey instantly, and he might not ever return to Devonshire.
 Marianne's mother interprets this abrupt journey as it showing the intention of his aunt to dissolve any attachment between her nephew and Marianne, for Marianne has no dowry.
 Marianne's older sister Elinor suspiciously wonders why Willoughby would not say as much, but she does not doubt Willoughby's love for Marianne.